marco-bolo/wp2-wp5-workshop/Information_QA.md

 We ask you to use these standardised reference libraries for your species assignment.

-However, several of you have noted that they would include outgroups that would allow to separate un-assigned fish sequences from non-fish sequences (e.g. crustacea or bacteria which they are known to co-amplify with the primer sets).
+However, several of you have noted that they would include outgroups that would allow to separate un-assigned fish sequences from non-fish sequences (e.g. crustacea or bacteria which are known to co-amplify with the primer sets).
 We encourage you to do the taxonomic assignation to broader reference libraries the way you would normally do it, in addition to the assignation to the standardised reference libraries.
 You can then send us an additional taxonomic table with all the necessary documentation to know what steps were taken.

 ### Is it possible to add the lineage to the species names of the reference libraries?

-Yes, this was done and the new reference libraries were added on 13/09/2024 to each of the data folders you were sent to download the raw read data and the reference libraries.
+Yes, this was done and the new reference libraries were added on 13/09/2024 to each of the data folders containing the raw read data and the reference libraries.